-3.2.5 Dynamic characteristics and stability criteria
+3.3.7 Dynamic characteristics and stability criteria

-The device is an electronic load which is characterized by short rise and fall times of the current, achieved by a high bandwidth of the internal regulation circuit.
+When working in sink mode, the device becomes an electronic load which is characterized by short rise and fall times of the current, which are achieved by a high bandwidth of the internal regulation circuit.

-In case of testing sources with own regulation circuits, like for example power supplies, a regulation instability may occur.
+In case of testing sources with own regulation circuits at the load, like for example power supplies, a regulation instability may occur.
 This instability is caused if the complete system (feeding source and electronic load) has too little phase and gain margin at certain frequencies.
 180 ° phase shift at > 0dB amplification fulfills the condition for an oscillation and results in instability.
 The same can occur when using sources without own regulation circuit like batteries and when the connection cables are highly inductive or inductive-capacitive.

 The instability is not caused by a malfunction of the load, but by the behavior of the complete system.
 An improvement of the phase and gain margin can solve this.
-In practice, this is primarily done by switching the internal voltage regulator between dynamics modes called Slow, Fast and Normal.
-The switch is only found in the Settings app of EA Power Control.
+In practice, this is primarily done by switching the internal voltage regulator between dynamics modes called Slow, Fast and Normal, configured using remote control and SCPI or ModBus command or in the Settings app of EA Power Control.

 The user can only try the different settings to see if the desired effect is achieved.
-Should there be an improvement due to one of these settings, but the oscillation remains, an additional measure can be to install a capacity directly to the DC input, perhaps alternatively to the remote sense input, if connected to the source.
+Should there be an improvement due to one of these settings, but the oscillation remains, an additional measure can be to install a capacity directly to the DC terminal, perhaps alternatively to the remote sense input, if connected to the source.
 The value to achieve the expected result is not defined and has to be found out.
 We recommend:

-360 V model: 100uF...470uF

-500 V model: 47uF...150uF

-750/920/1000 V models: 22uF...100uF 1500/2000 V models: 4.7uF...22uF
+360 V model: 100uF...470uF 500 V model: 47uF...150uF 750/920/1000 V models: 22uF...100uF 1500/2000 V models: 4.7uF...22uF

-3.3 Alarm conditions
+3.4 Alarm conditions

 This section only gives an overview about device alarms.
-What to do in case your device indicates an alarm condition is described in section "3.6.
-Alarms and monitoring".
+What to do in case your device indicates an alarm condition is described in section "3.7 Alarms and monitoring".